mdavison35/Insurance/README.md

   * Run `mix ecto.migrate` to run the database migration
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Data
 The sample_data.csv file can be used to test the import feature and populate data

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## Acknowledgements